 SEND and Inclusion Service

-Building schools’ capacity to deliver outstanding provision and outcomes for SEND and inclusion.
+Building schools’ capacity to deliver outstanding leadership, provision and outcomes for SEND and inclusion.

 SEND and Inclusion Service

-An experienced inclusion adviser will work closely with your SENCo and Inclusion leads to create a bespoke package of support, which draws on the extensive expertise of the BDSIP inclusion team.
-This includes specialists in autism, language and communication, SEMH, cognition and learning, literacy and numeracy, and outstanding leadership in SEND and inclusion.
+An experienced inclusion adviser will work closely with your SENDCO and inclusion lead to create a bespoke package of support, which draws on the extensive expertise of the BDSIP inclusion team and our partners.
+This includes specialists in high quality first teaching, neurodiversity, language and communication, cognition and learning, literacy and numeracy, social, emotional and mental health (SEMH) needs, trauma-informed practice, and outstanding leadership of SEND and inclusion.

-Focusing on your individual school priorities, our inclusion specialists will:
+Focusing on your individual school priorities, our inclusion specialists can:

 - Ensure your school has high-quality provision for SEND and inclusion, both with respect to High Quality First Teaching and bespoke packages of support.